I finally got my grubby little hands on the APS-C Meike 35mm f1.4 in the Fujifilm X-Mount and it has so far been a very fun compact lens.

 I’ve reviewed most of the Handevision lenses already and have enjoyed them, my favorite being the IBERIT 75mm f2.4.
 I’ll be getting the updated Kipon versions for the Z6 soon.

-I do think this is a great alternative to the 7Artisans 35mm f1.2 and you should probably buy this lens over the 7Artisans 35mm f1.2 if you’re looking for a fairly fast lens that’s fairly cheap.
+I do think this is a great alternative to the 7Artisans 35mm f1.2, and you should probably buy this lens over the 7Artisans 35mm f1.2 if you’re looking for a fairly fast lens that’s fairly cheap.

 The Difference Between A Pro Lens vs. A Cheap Lens

-High quality Fujinon or Nikkor lenses usually perform very well even at their fastest apertures, holding their contrast, saturation and some of their sharpness.
-They almost always are very resistant to ghosting and flaring and cut down significantly on internal reflections which allows them to perform very well in bright, reflective environments.
+High-quality Fujinon or Nikkor lenses usually perform very well even at their fastest apertures, holding their contrast, saturation, and some of their sharpness.
+They are almost always very resistant to ghosting and flaring and cut down significantly on internal reflections, which allows them to perform very well in bright, reflective environments.

 Superior Lens Design & Technology